Rafael Osterling (pictured) with Rodrigo Alzamora

 +51 1 242 4149

 Chief reason to visit: Rafael Osterling's eponymous restaurant, housed in a beautiful Art Deco townhouse in the chic Miraflores area, celebrates Peru's eclectic food culture.

 What to eat: The menu draws on Peru's diverse culinary heritage, fusing traditional native ingredients with Italian, Asian and Nikkei influences.
 Think everything from ceviche and tiraditos to pizza and sashimi.
 Stand-outs include grilled octopus with pimento chimichurri, Kalamata olives and garlic confit.

 About the chef: Osterling used to be a lawyer and was considering a diplomatic career before he decided to follow his true calling, studying at Le Cordon Bleu and working in restaurants in Paris and London.
 He opened Rafael in 2000.

-Other ventures: Osterling operates another Rafael in Bogotá, Colombia, where he also has a bar and brasserie called La Dispensa.
-His Lima ceviche restaurant, El Mercado, has been lauded for its modern take on Peruvian cuisine.
+Other ventures: Osterling operates another Rafael in Bogotá, Colombia.
+He has recently opened Félix Brasserie in Lima, where he also owns a ceviche restaurant, El Mercado, which has been lauded for its modern take on Peruvian cuisine.

 What else?
 Osterling was the first Peruvian to receive a Gourmand World Cookbook Award for his book Rafael, El Chef.
 In 2016, his latest book El Mercado: Homenaje a La Cocina Peruana won the Prestige Gourmand Award.